Sergei Ivanov: Minister of Defense

-On 15 December 2006 in Moscow, Ivanov said to foreign correspondents about Alexander Litvinenko, poisoned in London in November, which made headlines in the West: "For us, Litvinenko was nothing.
+He responded to the widely covered November 2006 London poisoning of Alexander Litvinenko on 15 December 2006 in Moscow, by telling foreign correspondents that "for us, Litvinenko was nothing.
 We didn't care what he said and what he wrote on his deathbed."
 According to Yuri Shvets, Litvinenko was assassinated because he compiled an incriminating dossier about Ivanov.

 Deputy Prime Minister

 In November 2005, Ivanov was appointed to the post of Deputy Prime Minister in Mikhail Fradkov's Second Cabinet, with added responsibility for the Manufacturing industry and arms exports.
 On 15 February 2007, Putin relieved him of his duties as Defense Minister and elevated him to the position as First Deputy Prime Minister with responsibility over defense industry, aerospace industry, nanotechnology and transport In June 2007, Ivanov was appointed chairman of the Government Council for Nanotechnology.